 - You were seriously injured

-- You must be a blameless victim of a crime in England or Wales
+- You were the blameless victim of a crime in England or Wales (this includes attacks)

-- Your claim is registered within two years of the incident occurring
+Your claim must be registered within two years of the crime’s occurrence.

 Fairly Recent Changes to the Law

 The government’s Criminal Injuries Compensation Scheme was heavily revised in 2012.
 In short, these changes made it much more difficult for victims of criminal injuries to obtain compensation – particularly those who have sustained injuries that are considered “minor” from a legal perspective.

 Those who have suffered serious injuries are now the only types of victims who are likely to be successful in securing compensation.

 It is hugely important that you seek the advice of an expert personal injury lawyer if you are considering making a claim – and certainly before you try to begin the process.

 We have extensive experience in handling criminal injury cases and are ready to help you make a claim if you have been seriously injured and fit the criteria listed above.

 Give us a call on 0333 999 8800 to find out whether or not you are entitled to make a claim.
 Alternatively, fill in the claim form at the top of page and we will get back to you quickly.